 This handbook also summarizes some University policies as a convenient reference tool.
 However, information on campus and University policies contained herein is for information purposes only and is subject to change without notice.
 For the most current information, please see the official University versions of these policies as posted on official web sites.
 These can be accessed through the Campus Administrative Manual home page (http://cam.illinois.edu/).

-DEPARTMENT OF PSYCHOLOGY UNIVERSITY OF ILLINOIS, U-C Revised 8/25/2017
+DEPARTMENT OF PSYCHOLOGY UNIVERSITY OF ILLINOIS at Urbana-Champaign Revised 7/29/2020